GLOBAL MARKETS-European shares sink again, dollar holds strong

 By Patrick Graham

-LONDON, July 31 Doubts about whether stock markets can ride out a tightening of U.S. monetary policy dominated trade in European shares on Thursday, and the prospect of higher interest rates next year pushed the dollar to 10-month highs.
+LONDON, July 31 Doubts about the health of Europe's economy dominated trade on its major stock markets on Thursday after a cautious message from the U.S. Federal Reserve did little to stem the dollar's charge to 10-month highs.

-A steady rise for the U.S. currency is the central story for global financial markets so far this month.
-A jump in U.S. economic growth reported on Wednesday extended the dollar's gains against the euro to 6 cents since early May.
+A steady rise for the U.S. currency is the central story for global financial markets so far this month and a jump in U.S. economic growth reported on Wednesday extended the dollar's gains against the euro to 6 cents since early May.

-U.S. growth of 4 percent in annualised terms in the second quarter came as poor company results and concern over conflict in Ukraine fuelled worries that Europe will take far longer to recover.
+U.S. growth of 4 percent in annualised terms in the second quarter came at a time when poor company results and concerns over a still escalating situation in Ukraine have added to worries that Europe will take far longer to recover.

-Euro zone data on Thursday showed inflation slowing to just 0.4 percent, adding to those doubts, and the pan-European FTSEurofirst 300 index was down one percent by midday.
+Euro zone data on Thursday showed inflation slowing to just 0.4 percent, adding to those doubts, and the pan-European FTSEurofirst 300 index was down 0.7 percent by midday.

-A warning by sports group Adidas about its business in Russia underlined the threats facing European companies.
-U.S. stock futures also pointed to losses of more than half a percent at the open.

-"The biggest worry is the uncertainty about the U.S. monetary policy," said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels.

-"The strong GDP data and an improving economic outlook have raised the risk of an early rate hike.
-Tomorrow's U.S. non-farm payrolls data may further cement the view that a rate rise could happen earlier than expected."
+"Despite some decent earnings from a number of blue-chips, the market is stuck in a range, with a number of negative catalysts including Argentina's default at the forefront of investors' minds," said Lionel Jardin, head of institutional sales at Assya Capital, in Paris.

-Another worry for some European companies was Argentina's second default in 12 years, following the failure of last-minute efforts to do a deal with holdout creditors.
+Argentina defaulted for the second time in 12 years overnight after talks on a last-minute deal with holdout creditors were dashed.

-While debt insurance costs on Thursday suggested an eventual agreement still seemed possible, the default helped fuel weakness in Spanish and French shares, traders said, with Madrid's main index down 2.1 percent.
+While debt insurance costs on Thursday suggested an eventual agreement was still seen as possible, the default helped fuel weakness in Spanish and French shares, traders said, with Madrid's main index down 1.8 percent.

-The broader global impact of any default is likely to be limited.
-Argentina has been effectively shut out of financial markets since its 2002 default.
+The broader global impact of any default is likely to be limited because Argentina has been effectively shut out of financial markets since its 2002 default.

 "We expect contagion to other markets to be fairly limited.
 This is a highly technical legal case and a selective default," Steve Ellis, a portfolio manager with Fidelity Emerging Market Debt.